a20351766/udo.1.4.0/docs/source/developapps/architecture.md

     allegiance; we don't need a list of fans.

-  * Hyperlegder Fabric internally uses a concurrency control [mechanism](../arch-deep-dive.html#the-endorsing-peer-simulates-a-transaction-and-produces-an-endorsement-signature) to update a ledger, such that keeping papers in separate state vectors vastly reduces the opportunity for shared-state collisions.
+  * Hyperlegder UDO internally uses a concurrency control [mechanism](../arch-deep-dive.html#the-endorsing-peer-simulates-a-transaction-and-produces-an-endorsement-signature) to update a ledger, such that keeping papers in separate state vectors vastly reduces the opportunity for shared-state collisions.
 Such collisions require transaction re-submission, complicate application design, and decrease performance.

-This second point is actually a key take-away for Hyperledger Fabric; the physical design of state vectors is **very important** to optimum performance and behaviour.
+This second point is actually a key take-away for Hyperledger UDO; the physical design of state vectors is **very important** to optimum performance and behaviour.
 Keep your states separate!